Updated April 2026

 • 5x on flights booked through Chase Travel

-• Points transfer to 14 airline and hotel partners
+• Points transfer to 14 airline and hotel partners at 1:1

 • Strong trip delay and cancellation coverage